 Ommission of facts

-The monitoring assessed different types of programs which were monitored both quantitatively and qualitatively.
+The monitoring assessed different types of programmes which were monitored both quantitatively and qualitatively.
 The enclosed results reflect only the quantitative results of the monitored news programs.

 2.1.
 Quantitative analysis

 Quantitative analysis focused on the amount of time allocated to selected political and other local and international subjects and the tone of the coverage in which these subjects were portrayed – positive, neutral and negative.
 The monitoring also focused on thematic and geographical structure of the news, evaluating the thematic and geographical diversity by measuring the actual time devoted to different topics and focusing on the geographical area from where the news is broadcast.
 In addition, the monitoring focused on what were the top stories in the monitoring period.